Lancerty/MXNetFramework/README.md

 # MXNet Framework
-Barebones Code for the Apache MXNet Deep Learning Framework with Visuzlier
+Barebones Code for an Apache MXNet Deep Learning Framework with Visuzlier